g-ameline/resume/README.md

       - handling of :following, friends, groups, event, profile ... session/cookies handling, password encrypting fully serverside rendered (HTMX framework)
-      project is split into 3 independant servers:
+      the project architecture is divided into three independent servers:
       - webserver (presentation)
       - application server (logic)
       - database server (data)
-      each server is dockerized and start of all 3 containers is automated database is generated and populated procedually from scratch
+      each server run in a different container and start of all 3 containers is automated database is generated and populated procedurally from scratch

 - [videogame in browser](https://github.com/g-ameline/brick-breaker-in-browser.git)
   - **JavaScript**, HTML